 Dynamic capacity provisioning is a useful technique for handling the multi-time-scale variations seen in Internet workloads.
 In this paper, we propose a novel dynamic provisioning technique for multi-tier Internet applications that employs (i) a flexible queuing model to determine how much resources to allocate to each tier of the application, and (ii) a combination of predictive and reactive methods that determine when to provision these resources, both at large and small time scales.
+We propose a novel data center architecture based on virtual machine monitors to reduce provisioning overheads.
 Our experiments on a forty-machine Linux-based hosting platform demonstrate the responsiveness of our technique in handling dynamic workloads.
 In one scenario where a flash crowd caused the workload of a three-tier application to double, our technique was able to double the application capacity within five minutes, thus maintaining response time targets.
+Our technique also reduced the overhead of switching servers across applications from several minutes to less than a second, while meeting the performance targets of residual sessions.